markillob/logbook/network/tcp/options.md

 The Window Scale option expands the TCP Window to about 30 bits.
 The value of this option left-shifts the window field from 0 to 14 (inclusive), for a maximum window of 1 GB.
 WS option is used in SYN segments and should be included in the header even if is set to 0, to advertise the capability to the remote endpoint.

+## Selective Acknowledgement Permitted (SACK-Permitted)
+- Kind: 4
+- Length: 2

+This TCP option informs the Selective Acknowledgment capability of the sender.
+TCP's cumulative acknowledgment mechanism doesn't allow to ACK non-contiguous data.
+The SACK option allows acknowledging data even if is not contiguous.
+Only the SYN segments carry the SACK-permitted option.

+## Selective Acknowledgement (SACK)
+- Kind: 5
+- Length: Variable

+The SACK option is a range of sequence numbers which represents the data blocks received.
+Each data block consists of two 32-bits sequence numbers.
+Each SACK block would consume 8 bytes, so a TCP header having n SACK blocks would be 8n+2 bytes long.
+When used SACK with Timestamps option up to 3 SACK blocks can be included in the TCP header.

 ## Timestamps (TSopt)
 - Kind: 8
 - Length: 10